Haru1O1/Haru1O1.github.io/_posts/2025-01-17-Learning_HTML_Day7_8.md

     - Type of data structure
         - can hold more than one value
     - Index starts at zero
-    - To use a array use the brackets symbol
+    - To use an array use the brackets symbol
         - Example -> `const fruits = ["🍉", "🍓", "🍎"]`
     - Map
         - Goes through each element and makes a new array by implementing a function with it